adam-zhu/huffman-app/README.md

 (state, action) => { return updated_version_of_state_according_to_what_type_of_action }
 ```

-Because of that, it is also tradition to define your initial state in that file too
+Because of that, it is also tradition to define your initial state in that file too.

 ```
 const initial_state = {